sebastiangreger/kirby3-commentions/README.md

 ### Step 1: Template-based activation

-The plugin only accepts incoming comments and/or webmentions for page templates defined setup.
+The plugin only accepts incoming comments and/or webmentions for page templates defined in setup.
 To activate the plugin for certain templates, add their names to either or both of the [template-specific configuration arrays](#activate-by-template) in the `site/config/config.php`:

 ```php
 'sgkirby.commentions.templatesWithComments' => ['note', 'article'],